 Finally, for more information on Aktiia’s 24/7 blood pressure monitor, feel free to go to this page to see how it works.

-Disclaimer: If you are concerned about your blood pressure, it is best to speak to your doctor.
-They can advise on the best way to manage your blood pressure.
+Disclaimer: The page is designed for information only and should not replace any medical advice.
+If you are concerned about your blood pressure, it is best to speak to your doctor.
+They can advise on the best way to manage your blood pressure and lifestyle safely.

 Sources: